A Universe for all

 Shaped by ground-breaking research at our Centre for Astrophysics Research, our wide-ranging outreach and public engagement programme is designed to draw in diverse and hard-to-reach groups.

-At the monthly open evenings at our Bayfordbury Observatory, one of the largest and best-equipped teaching observatories for astronomy and astrophysics in the country, visitors can explore the planetarium or scan the skies through some of the seven optical telescopes.
-Researchers and students from the University’s Science and Technology Research Institute are on hand to talk on various astronomy topic demonstrations and give expert demonstrations.
+At the monthly open evenings at our Bayfordbury Observatory, one of the largest and best-equipped observatories in the country, visitors can explore our planetariums or scan the skies using one of the seven optical or radio telescopes or even atmospheric LIDAR.
+Subject experts from the University's Centres for Astrophysics Research and Atmospheric Research are on hand to talk and give live demonstrations.

 Tour of Bayfordbury Observatory